Iran–Contra affair: First few arms sales

 The first arms sales to Iran began in 1981, though the official paper trail has them beginning in 1985 (see above).
-On 20 August 1985, Israel sent 96 American-made TOW missiles to Iran through an arms dealer Manucher Ghorbanifar.
+On 20 August 1985, Israel sent 96 US-made TOW missiles to Iran through an arms dealer Manucher Ghorbanifar.
 Subsequently, on 14 September 1985, 408 more TOW missiles were delivered.
 On 15 September 1985, following the second delivery, Reverend Benjamin Weir was released by his captors, the Islamic Jihad Organization.
-On 24 November 1985, 18 Hawk anti-aircraft missiles were delivered.
+On 24 November 1985, 18 Hawk antiaircraft missiles were delivered.

 Modifications in plans

 Robert McFarlane resigned on 4 December 1985, stating that he wanted to spend more time with his family, and was replaced by Admiral John Poindexter.
 Two days later, Reagan met with his advisors at the White House, where a new plan was introduced.
 This called for a slight change in the arms transactions: instead of the weapons going to the "moderate" Iranian group, they would go to "moderate" Iranian army leaders.
 As each weapons delivery was made from Israel by air, hostages held by Hezbollah would be released.
-Israel would continue to be reimbursed by the United States for the weapons.
+Israel would continue to be reimbursed by the US for the weapons.
 Though staunchly opposed by Secretary of State George Shultz and Secretary of Defense Caspar Weinberger, the plan was authorized by Reagan, who stated that, "We were not trading arms for hostages, nor were we negotiating with terrorists".
-In his notes of a meeting held in the White House on 7 December 1985, Weinberger wrote he told Reagan that this plan was illegal, writing: I argued strongly that we have an embargo that makes arms sales to Iran illegal and President couldn't violate it and that 'washing' transactions through Israel wouldn't make it legal.
-Shultz, Don Regan agreed.
+In his notes of a meeting held in the White House on 7 December 1985, Weinberger wrote he told Reagan that this plan was illegal, writing:

 Weinberger's notes have Reagan saying he "could answer charges of illegality but he couldn't answer charge [sic] that 'big strong President Reagan passed up a chance to free hostages'."
 Now retired National Security Advisor McFarlane flew to London to meet with Israelis and Ghorbanifar in an attempt to persuade the Iranian to use his influence to release the hostages before any arms transactions occurred; this plan was rejected by Ghorbanifar.